Code of Conduct for Clubs and Organizations

 - Adhere to all national policies if nationally affiliated.

-- Greek letter social fraternities and sororities must be advised by the Office of the Dean of Students/Greek Affairs and must adhere to the policies outlined by said office.
+- Greek letter social fraternities and sororities must be advised by the Student Affairs Office/Greek Affairs and must adhere to the policies outlined by said office.

 - All Greek letter groups at Shepherd University must be affiliated with a national or international fraternity or (No local chapters are permitted.)